christyhui/Less-NAs-in-Policies-Data-By-Country/README.md

  The data was manipulated with before being extracted into these different CSV files.

- The data sets consist of countries that have no NAs for the policy data (but do contain NAs for COVID-related statistics).
+ The data sets consist of 84 countries, containing information on their policies and COVID-related statistics.

+ Before extraction, there consisted of 179 countries.
+However, some countries had NAs for every single date for one or more policies.

+ The countries that had did not have NAs for every single data for one or more policies can be found here (i.e. the US has NAs; however, since it there is info on its policy data in eventual dates, it was included).

  Policy data was taken from Oxford University's COVID tracker, which can be found here: